sage-code/maj/verbs.md

 **Imperative polite:** using auxiliary preposition "hai":

 * hai tu dovu sh diku la saga!  = Come on you have to tell the story!
-* hau nu dovu sh leru la saga!  = Come on we must read the story!
+* hai nu dovu sh leru la saga!  = Come on we must read the story!

 ## Reflexive form